torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 {: .hands_on}

-# Step 3: Quick visualization with Panoply
+# Quick visualization with Panoply

 ## Opening up Panoply